conallkavanagh/2023-ca326-jfarrell-ckavanagh/docs/3-final-reports/technical_manual.md

 E.g. SQL – Structured Query Language used to interact with relational databases

-Parser
-Interpreter
-Visitor
+Parser - A program that parses text input from the user into tokens in a language.
+Interpreter - A program that goes through the tokens produced by the parser in the AST and executes them line by line.
+Visitor - A design pattern used as a standard way to traverse the AST.
-Abstract Syntax Tree (AST)
+Abstract Syntax Tree (AST) - A tree representation of the different tokens in the language and their semantic meaning.

 ## 2. General Description

 ### 2.1 Product / System Functions
-Describes the general functionality of the system / product.

-This should be a bullet point list, in more detail than what was shown in section 1 overview

-E,g,

--   Register
--   Login in
--   Do X
--   Do Y
--   Etc…

 - variables, with dynamic typing
 	- supports numbers (floaing point), strings, booleans and lists